one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 the English level is expected to grow.
 The University implements several ways to support students in their path, some of them being:

+* English Courses
+* Communication Courses
-English CoursesCommunication CoursesTechnical Essays in EnglishLab internshipsInternational projects
+* Technical Essays in English
+* Lab internships
+* International projects

 ## Exceptions